c3ho/CodingCamp/Week3/week3.md

 ```
 The above function will check if the number you're passing into the parameter of the `testIf()` function is greater than 4.
 If it is, it will display the message `The number you provided is greater than 4`.

 The other half of `if` statements are `else` statements we can optionally include.
-If `if` statments are code we execute only if the condition is fulfilled, `else` statements are code we execute only if the condition is not fulfilled
+If `if` statements are code we execute only if the condition is fulfilled, `else` statements are code we execute only if the condition is not fulfilled
 ```
 function testIf(number) {
   if (number > 4) {